nmshd/documentation/_docs_integrate/integration-example.md

 {% include rapidoc api_route_regex="^post /api/v2/Attributes$" %}

-{% include copy-notice description="Save the `id` of the Attribute that you can find in the Response.
+{% include copy-notice description="Save the `id` and the `owner` of the Attribute that you can find in the Response.
 You will need it in the next step." %}

 ### Connector: Test your Request's Validity